Chris Froome’s Nutrition Strategies for Cycling; And Winning the Le Tour de France

 A post shared by Chris Froome (@chrisfroome)

-We also know that carbohydrates are essential on tour, and team sky would not allow their best athletes to ride on empty.
-In fact, a look inside Team Sky’s diet on tour highlights a mix of high carbohydrate and low carbohydrate days – strategically formulated to push their team to the limit.
+Carbohydrates are essential during the tour, and Team Sky wouldn’t let their top athletes ride on empty.
+In fact, a closer look at their diet on tour reveals a strategic mix of high- and low-carbohydrate days, designed to push the team to their limits.

 And what we love most is that Chris never fails to remind us that he’s human as well – be it with a box of macarons after the end of the tour.